kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q132
 All of the following statements regarding polytetrafluoroethylene (polytef or PTFE) are correct, EXCEPT:

-	A. Pre-clotting is not required before use - T
+	A. Pre-clotting is not required before use
-	B. It allows tissue ingrowth and neo-intima formation - T
+	B. It allows tissue ingrowth and neo-intima formation
-	C. It is a hydrophobic-non-elastic polymer - T
+	C. It is a hydrophobic-non-elastic polymer
 	D. Platelet deposition can occur on its surface
-	E. It is used in the creation of arteriovenous (AV) fistulae - T
+	E. It is used in the creation of arteriovenous (AV) fistulae

 #### Answer: E. It is used in the creation of arteriovenous (AV) fistulae - *FALSE* = D. Platelet deposition can occur on its surface - TRUE
-- Smooth inert surface of PTFE as well as negatively charged surface inhibits platelet deposition
+- Smooth inert surface of PTFE as well as negatively charged surface
+	- inhibits platelet deposition
 - Bleeding can sometimes be a problem through pores made by suture needles

 ### Q133
 Which of the following features is found with a _large pulmonary embolus_ (PE)?